Tips for first time Residential Landlords

 - Provide your tenant with required information

-It is a requirement of the Deregulation Act 2015 that you provide your tenant with a copy of the Energy Performance Certificate, Gas Safety Certificate and the Housing, Communities & Local Government’s How to Rent booklet.
+It is a requirement of the Deregulation Act 2015 that you provide your tenant with a copy of the Energy Performance Certificate, Gas Safety Certificate, electrical safety certificate and the MHCLG How to Rent booklet.
 If you have not done so, it can cause difficulties if you wish to serve a Notice under Section 21 of the Housing Act 1988 on your tenants to regain possession.
-Under the MEES Regulations, from 1st April 2018, any Energy Performance Certificate for a property must be at least Grade E i.e. Grade E or above, as it is unlawful to rent any property which breaches this requirement.
+Under the MEES Regulations, from 1st April 2018, any Energy Performance Certificate for a property must be at least Grade E i.e. Grade E or above, as it is unlawful to rent any property which breaches this requirement unless an exemption is registered.

 - Check your tenants and complete a right to rent check